s-b-smith/twiggy/README.md

-# photo-gallery
+# twiggy
-A photo gallery information to view, search, and store images
+A fun stick figure creator with highly customizable body parts, clothing options, and more!